-Ai-jen Poo has been organising domestic workers since 1996, just after she graduated from Columbia University.
+Ai-jen Poo has been organizing domestic workers since 1996, just after she graduated from Columbia University.
 Her advocacy started with a personal experience: She first became aware of the challenges caregivers face when her grandfather suffered multiple strokes and had to be moved to a nursing home with horrible conditions.

-After years of listening to domestic workers and organising around their needs, Poo founded the National Domestic Workers Alliance (NDWA) in 2007, on the idea that housecleaners, nannies, and health aides deserve good jobs with living wages, benefits, and legal protections.
-Some of the most undervalued people in our economy, and primarily immigrants and women of colour, these workers historically have had no protections — and now that many have lost their jobs due to coronavirus, they need a safety net more than ever.
+After years of listening to domestic workers and organizing around their needs, Poo founded the National Domestic Workers Alliance (NDWA) in 2007, on the idea that housecleaners, nannies, and health aides deserve good jobs with living wages, benefits, and legal protections.
+Some of the most undervalued people in our economy, and primarily immigrants and women of color, these workers historically have had no protections — and now that many have lost their jobs due to coronavirus, they need a safety net more than ever.

 The NDWA, with the help of over 70 local affiliates and chapters and over 200,000 members, has helped pass the Domestic Workers’ Bill of Rights — legislation designed to give basic labor protections — in several states.
-The organisation also recently launched the Coronavirus Care Fund to provide emergency assistance to domestic workers, and it's already raised nearly $4 million.
+The organization also recently launched the Coronavirus Care Fund to provide emergency assistance to domestic workers, and it's already raised nearly $4 million.